lsteuernagel/HYPOMAP/README.md

 - [integration_pipeline](integration_pipeline/) contains the full integration & harmonization pipeline

+Parameters and highly variable features used can be found in integration_pipeline/parameters/

 - [merge_human_mouse_neurons](merge_human_mouse_neurons/) contains the pipeline to merge the human neuronal subsets with the neuronal cells of our previously published mouse [HypoMap](https://doi.org/10.1038/s42255-022-00657-y)

+This folder also includes the used parameters and cross-species highly variable features.

-- [tadross_processing](tadross_processing/) contains the original scripts 01-06 that were used to prepare and QC the Tadross data sets
+- [tadross_processing](tadross_processing/) contains the original scripts that were used to prepare and QC the Tadross data sets

 - [siletti_processing](siletti_processing/) contains the script used to load the Siletti et al data ( [Link to publication](https://doi.org/10.1126/science.add7046) )